confluentinc/ksql/docs/reference/server-configuration.md

 If automatic processing log topic creation is enabled, ksqlDB creates the topic with the number of replicas set to the value of this property.
 By default, this property has the value `1`.

+Setting this value to `-1` causes ksqlDB to create the processing log topic with the broker defaults, if the topic doesn't exist.

 ## `ksql.logging.processing.stream.auto.create`